Living in Aldie, VA

 If you're hungry in Aldie, head to Village Center Plaza where you'll find Italian restaurants, pizza parlors, and sandwich shops.
 If it's a bargain you're after, visit Aldie Peddler, a shop that sells vintage furniture and antique treasures.
 The store's owner also organizes regular wine tasting events.

 Spacious detached properties make up the bulk of Aldie real estate, but you'll still find apartments and smaller family homes in the community.
 Homes for sale in Aldie include buildings constructed in the 1800s that incorporate many of the period details of the era, such as wide porches and paired chimneys.
 New, contemporary properties are also being constructed in the area, especially along Braddock Road, which lies south-east to the village center.
 No matter your preference in a home, quaint streetscapes and landscaped gardens are part of Aldie's unique charm.

 Travel and Transportation in Aldie

 Living in Aldie makes it easy to explore nearby Washington D.C., which is approximately 41 miles away.
-Packed full of world-famous landmarks such as the National Mall and the Lincoln Memorial, the nation's capital can be reached by car via VA-267.
+Packed full of world-famous landmarks, such as the National Mall and the Lincoln Memorial, the nation's capital can be reached by car via VA-267.
 Baltimore, home to major employers and all the excitement of a big city, is 75 miles away from Aldie via I-95.
-And you'll definitely want to take the short trip to Middleburg, which is about five miles away via US-50.
-Middleburg's claim to fame is its booming historical district and the Red Fox Inn & Tavern -- with its gabled roof and wine-colored door, it's the oldest inn still in operation in the United States.
+Only about five miles away via US-50, you'll definitely want to take the short trip to Middleburg, whose claim to fame is its booming historical district and the Red Fox Inn & Tavern; it's the oldest inn still in operation in the United States with its gabled roof and wine-colored door.